clayne/bdvl/README.md

  * The below sections, ([Updates to code-base only](#32-updates-to-code-base-only) & [Updates to bedevil.h](#33-updates-to-bedevilh)) aptly detail this process.

 ### 3.2.
 Updates to code-base only
- * In most cases, there will only be changes to the code-base & not the contents `bedevil.h` itself.
+ * In most cases, there will only be changes to the code-base & not the contents of `bedevil.h` itself.
    * In this case, all you need to do is replace `newinc/bedevil.h` with **your** `<PAM_UNAME>.h`.
    * Then `make` & replace the existing rootkit.so's with the newly compiled ones.
  * **Example** (*logged in & hidden on target machine inside cloned/updated bdvl*):